The Untold History of Women in Bourbon: A Guide

 In bourbon’s early days, it wasn’t uncommon for women to be directly involved in the hands-on work of making whiskey, especially in farm and family operations.
 But as the industry scaled, a cultural shift pushed women out of the stillhouse and into the front office.
 Distilling was increasingly framed as “men’s work,” and women’s roles often transitioned to secretarial and administrative positions.
 While they were no longer mashing grain or filling barrels, these women became the operational heart of their companies.
 They managed the books, handled correspondence, and organized the logistics that allowed the entire enterprise to function, ensuring the business of bourbon ran smoothly.

-Contributing to the World War II effort
+Pivoting Production for the World War II Effort

 When American men went to fight in World War II, women stepped up across the country to fill critical manufacturing jobs, and the bourbon industry was no exception.
 This period saw women return to the production floor in force, taking on physically demanding roles and proving they were more than capable of doing the work.
 This massive societal shift, famously symbolized by “Rosie the Riveter,” was a powerful demonstration of women’s skill and resilience.
 Many proved so adept at their jobs that they stayed on even after the war ended, creating a new foothold in the production side of the industry.